chargebee/chargebee-android/README.md

        }
 }
 ```
-For eg. query params above can be "sort_by[desc]" : "name" OR "limit": "100".
+For example, query parameters can be passed as **"sort_by[desc]" : "name" OR "limit": "100"**.

 ### Get Item Details
+You can retrieve specific item details by using the following function.
+Use the Item ID you received from the previous function - Get all items.

 ```kotlin
 Chargebee.retrieveItem(queryParam) {